 QToolTip.setFont(QFont('SansSerif', 10))

-The example creates a button in a PyQt window.
-The button is linked to a callback, meaning you click on it, it will call the clickMethod() function.
+This example illustrates the creation of a button in a PyQt window.
+The button is mapped to the clickMethod() function—clicking the button activates this function.

 import sys